 Microsoft’s SharePoint was designed as a truly scalable ECM solution to use with Microsoft 365 and other services.
 It, of course, integrates well with Microsoft products to provide sharing, collaboration, and access among teams.

-Digital file management and access can be both broad and granular depending on requirements
+- Digital file management and access can be both broad and granular depending on the requirements

 Cloud-based, on-site, and hybrid installation and support are all available to M-Files users.
 Its systems are highly customizable, so it can respond to and fit industry-specific requirements and industry regulations for certain businesses.